Andaman Islands Travel Guide: Beaches, Adventures & Places to Visit

 Feb 14,2020

-Andaman Islands, a Union Territory of India are a group of around 300 Islands in the Bay of Bengal with Myanmar to the north and mainland India to the west.
-Port Blair serves as the Capital City to both Andaman and Nicobar Islands, also being the point of entry to the Islands which is well connected by Sea and Air.
+The Andaman Islands, a Union Territory of India, are a group of around 300 islands in the Bay of Bengal, with Myanmar to the north and mainland India to the west.
+Port Blair serves as the capital city for both Andaman and Nicobar Islands, acting as the point of entry to the islands and well connected by sea and air.

-Some of the island are inhabited by the indigenous Andamanese people and are off limits to any visitors to protect their privacy as they have little or no contact with the outside world.
-The Islands that are open to tourism are some of the most beautiful of islands in the world.
-White-sand beaches along with tropical rainforests make these islands a must see on a tour of Andaman Islands.
+Some islands are inhabited by indigenous Andamanese people and are off limits to visitors to protect their privacy, as they have little or no contact with the outside world.
+The islands open to tourism are among the most beautiful in the world, featuring white-sand beaches and tropical rain forests, making them a must-see on a tour of Andaman Islands.

 Places to Visit In Andaman Islands